 Audio files.
 Please contact the editors regarding submission of such file types.

 All manuscripts should be prepared according to the guidelines above and submitted via Editorial Manager by following the link to Submit Manuscript.

 Additionally, if your manuscript is on bioRxiv, you can directly transfer it to our submission system.

 Authors should submit papers to Research in Microsoft Word .docx format (preferred), .doc or LaTex format.
-To submit, authors should use the Research manuscript template, which will facilitate accurate preparation and processing.
+To submit, authors should use the Research manuscript template in Word or LaTex, which will facilitate accurate preparation and processing.
 Please follow the guidelines in this document when formatting your manuscript.